BoraYldz/DSA210-Project/README.md

 I aim to scrape social media posts on public perception and emotional triggers linked to gambling relapse.

--Reddit API (r/problemgambling, r/gamblingaddiction)
+- Reddit API (r/problemgambling, r/gamblingaddiction)
--Twitter API (gambling-related tweets)
+- Twitter API (gambling-related tweets)

 Use of ML methods and prepare for Phase 3 of project